 Evictions are just one problem that can lead to disputes between tenants and landlords.
 Some other issues relate to violations of a lease or a lease review itself, conflicts related to contracts or property, disputes over transactions or repairs done.

 A clear procedure exists within Virginia law relating to eviction that results in the landlord gaining possession of the property in question.
 The landlord must file an unlawful detainer summons against the tenant, then go to a hearing to gain possession by a court order.
 Success will allow the tenant to leave while also paying legal fees and court costs, as well as any damage claims or back rent that exists.

 However, Virginia residential landlords are not allowed to turn off utilities, remove the front door or change the locks, actions known as self-help evictions.
 That’s why contacting the landlord-tenant dispute attorneys at our firm is so important, since they have a clear understanding of what legal protections exist under the VRLTA, and know that success in the courtroom can usually help enforce the obligations and rights of both tenants and landlords.

 Limiting the Potential Damage

 Avoiding the usual pitfalls that affect either side from the beginning can be alleviated by using an experienced Virginia landlord tenant attorney from our firm.
 Using their extensive background in both drafting and assessing contracts, whether for existing landlords or tenants, guarantees that either party will have strong legal representation when it comes to areas such as property damage, unlawful detainer or discrimination related to the Fair Housing Act.
-Therefore, when the need arise for a veteran Virginia landlord or tenant attorney, make sure to contact our firm by calling or by scheduling a free consultation online.
+Therefore, when the need arise for a veteran Virginia landlord or tenant attorney, make sure to contact our firm by calling or by scheduling a legal consultation online.